Management | Industry News & Trends

 An easy way to find out where customers are leaving feedback is to use a review management tool that aggregates feedback from dozens of review websites.
 Tools like this are a great way for businesses with multiple locations to keep track of new reviews for each location, which will have a unique profile on each review website.

-Another great way to hone into customer feedback is to use a social listening tool to uncover what your customers are saying on social media websites like Twitter or on personal blogs.
+Another great way to discover existing customer feedback is to use a social listening tool to aggregate what your customers are saying about you on social media and personal blogs.
 Use these tools to have conversations with your guests and further develop brand loyalty.

-You can also use the social media conversation to capture one of the most powerful forms of social proof: user-generated content.
-Social media is full of pictures of diner’s favorite dishes, Instagrammed and ready for any marketer to re-use for their own purposes.
+You can use the social media conversation to capture one of the most powerful forms of marketing: user-generated content.
+Social media is full of pictures of diners’ favorite dishes and restaurants, Instagrammed and ready for any marketer to re-use for their own purposes.
 Comment on the post or send them a direct message thanking them for sharing and asking if you can repost their picture.

-If you’re looking for more positive guest feedback to help build brand reputation, guests who come from out of town might give you a more optimistic review.
+If you’re looking for more positive guest feedback to help build your brand reputation, look to tourists!
+Guests who come from out of town might give you a more optimistic review.
 According to a study published in the Journal of Consumer Psychology, guests give more positive feedback when they are on vacation.

 “When people are reading a review, they assume it is objective.
 We found that reviews are not always as objective as we thought.
 Time and space distance is going to bias someone's evaluation of certain experiences.”

-You should have a guest feedback strategy in place to receive and manage feedback in order to build brand reputation and improve the service and menu items at business locations.
+The takeaway: You should have a guest feedback strategy in place to receive and manage feedback in order to build brand reputation and improve the service and menu items at your restaurant.